garrettleising/garrettleising/README.md

 ```
 - I am a Computer Science student who is passionate about developing applications.
 - Technologies I enjoy are Python, JavaScript, Docker, SQL, and Angular.
-- In my freetime I enjoy listening to music, working out, and ricing my linux environment.
+- In my freetime I enjoy listening to music, working out, and ricing my Linux environment.
 ```